workitmakeit/email-validator/README.md

 </form>
 ```

-Example form where each value is defined in the form reference, and files are uploaded:
+Example form where each value is defined in the form reference, and files are uploaded (note: not available on Formspree Free plan):

 ```html
 <form action="(worker url)/verify_email" method="post" enctype="multipart/form-data">